chadwhitacre/openpath/2024/the-historical-case-for-fair-source/index.md

 ### The Limitations of FOSS for Core Products

-Kubernetes is Open Source, but Google Search is not.
-React is Open Source, but Facebook News Feed is not.
-Linux is Open Source, but Amazon Web Services is not.
+Kubernetes is Open Source, Google Search is not.
+React is Open Source, Facebook News Feed is not.
+Linux is Open Source, Amazon Web Services is not.
 Open Source has carried the day for shared infrastructure, but has barely made any inroads into end-user products.
 Why?

-Open Source licenses, [by definition](https://opensource.org/osd), forego the right to exclusive monetization that forms the basis of any viable business model.
+Open Source licenses, [by definition](https://opensource.org/osd), give up the exclusive right to monetize, on which any viable business model depends.
 Non-compete licenses are not Open Source licenses, and Open Source licenses are not non-compete licenses.
 Companies that try to Open Source their core products habitually come up against this reality.
 In the ugliest cases, it leads to [relicensing rug pulls](/2024/relicensing-and-rug-pulls/).
 Instead,